-A bid deposit in the form of a bid bond, certified cheque, bank draft or money order is sometimes required for formal bids.
+A bid deposit in the form of a digital bid bond is sometimes required for formal bids.
 This ensures that the successful bidder will accept the contract and perform the work for the price quoted.
 Failure to provide this bid deposit with the bid submission in the amount and form specified will result in disqualification of the bid.

-6.4 Public Bid Opening Meeting
+6.4 Public Bid Results

-All formal tender and proposal submissions are publically posted on the Region's website.
+All formal tender and proposal submissions are publicly posted on the Region's website.
 In the case of tenders, the total bid amount is published.
 In the case of proposals, only the names of the bidders are published.